 - Spruce up your passwords.
 Passwords should be complex and distinct.
-Passwords should be unique for each online account in which financial transactions are conducted.
+They should also be unique for each online account in which financial transactions are conducted.

 - Update your security software.
 Keep your software up to date and apply patches and service pack updates when they become available.

-- Declutter your … everything.
-Consider setting up eDelivery of statements, confirms and more for secure delivery of account information.
+- De-clutter your … everything.
+Consider setting up eDelivery of statements, confirms and other documents for secure delivery of account information.

 - Don't leave a trail.
 Shred old statements and other bank documents that you no longer need.
 If it gets into the wrong hands, the information could help a fraudster steal your identity.

 - Drop bad posting habits (if you have them).
 With spring, soon comes summer!
 Although you can't wait to share the great news that you just booked your dream, month-long vacation it is very important to remember that you should never post personal information on social media sites.